Enlightenus/Heart_disease_prediction/README.md

 | Number of vessels fluro  |  Numeric | N/A |The number of major vessels (0-3) colored in fluoroscopy images. |
 | Thallium  | Categorical |3 = normal; 6 = fixed defect; 7 = reversable defect|The Thallium Stress test findings. |
 | Heart Disease	| Categorical |0: < 50% diameter narrowing; 1: > 50% diameter narrowing|Diagnosis of heart disease (based on angiographic disease status) |

+## Requirements
+In this project, following libraries are used:
+- Jupyter Notebook
+- Matplotlib
+- Numpy
+- Pandas
+- Scikit-learn
+- Seaborn

 ## License
 This project under an open-source MIT license.
 The data set belongs to the owner [Robert Hoyt MD](https://data.world/rhoyt)